QED-92/cyber-security/modules/sql-injections/sql-injections.md

 ### Discovery

 An attacker is targeting an application used to track shipping ports.
-He discovers a visible GET parameter.
+The attacker discovers a visible GET parameter.

 ```
 http://94.237.54.192:55159/search.php?port_code=cn